skx/yal/README.md

 ## Building / Installing

-If you have [this repository](https://github.com/skx/yal) cloned locally then you should be able to build and install in the standard way:
+If you have [the yal repository](https://github.com/skx/yal) cloned locally then you should be able to build and install in the standard way:

 ```sh